-YES!
-The only prerequisites are that you are over 25 years of age.
+You must have boating experience, confidendent in anchoring and map reading and one skipper only must be allocated for driving the houseboat.
+The only prerequisites are that you are over 30 years of age.
 On the day of your departure, you will be given a full briefing on the operation and navigation of your houseboat and then taken on a short cruise just to make sure you are confident before handing over the helm.

 Do I need a licence to drive the boat?

 No, you do not need a licence to drive the Maple Leaf.
 To read more about rules on the water, visit Maritime New Zealand’s website.